Transformer neural networks and quantum simulators: a hybrid approach for simulating strongly correlated systems: Summary and Outlook

 \section{Summary and Outlook}

 In this work, we have presented a hybrid approach which combines two powerful approaches for simulating quantum many-body systems: quantum simulators and neural quantum states.
-The hybrid scheme that we propose uses projective measurements and obervables like spin-spin correlations from a quantum simulation platform to pretrain neural quantum states, before switching to the Hamiltonian-driven optimization in terms of variational Monte Carlo.
+The hybrid scheme that we propose uses projective measurements and observables like spin-spin correlations from a quantum simulation platform to pretrain neural quantum states, before switching to the Hamiltonian-driven optimization in terms of variational Monte Carlo.

-In the first data-driven stage, we propose two innovations: $(i)$ For non-stoquastic Hamiltonians, information away from the computational basis is crucial to obtain a information the sign structure of the state under consideration.
+In the first data-driven stage, we propose two innovations: $(i)$ For non-stoquastic Hamiltonians, information beyond the computational basis is necessary to extract the sign structure of the state, and we have demonstrated its importance for high-quality pre-training, see Fig.~\ref{fig:6x6_TFIM}.
 Since global rotations of the neural quantum state are exponentially costly, we train on site-resolved observables such as spin-spin correlations in the rotated basis.
 This comes with the advantage that certain experimental imperfections can be compensated, e.g. by explicitly applying spatial symmetries to the experimentally obtained expectation values before the pretraining. $(ii)$ For measurements in the computational basis, we propose to use the Wasserstein distance as the loss function instead of the Kullback-Leibler divergence, with the advantage that information on the Hamiltonian under consideration, in the form of a \textit{distance between snapshots}, is introduced to the data-driven training. \\

 Our results on the 2D TFIM and the 2D dipolar XY model on $6\times 6$ and $10\times 10$ square lattices, testing pretrainings with numerical and experimental data, show that a combination of both $Z$ and $X$ measurement configurations is crucial to improve the optimization results and speed up the convergence over the full range of Hamiltonian parameters.
 Remarkably, this can be achieved even for very small data sets.
 Our work paves the way for an efficient and reliable simulation of more complicated systems such as fermionic quantum states or quantum spin liquids with NQS and quantum co-processors, using data from more than two measurement configurations as well as the Wasserstein distance for providing information on the Hamiltonian under consideration to the data-driven pretraining.
 For these systems, we envision a data processing step before the training to determine the relevant observables for the pretraining away from the computational basis \cite{Bohrdt2021,Verdel2024}. \\